decipher2k/Secuvox/README.md

 They can't read your mind, if you're worried about that.
 All they do is to monitor your scrolling- and mouse movement behaviour.<br>
 <br>
 This is where Secuvox comes into play.
 It keeps ad networks from being able to programatically track your surfing behaviour.<br>
-You can select what kinds of information to block per page: Mouse movement, scrolling, or generic events.<br>
+You can select what kind of information to block per page: Mouse movement, scrolling, or generic events.<br>
 <br>
 In adition, Secuvox pretends to be the Google bot.
 Thus, many cookie banners and tracking function will vanish.<br>
 It does also send "Do not track" headers and blocks ads as well as most cookie banners.<br>